 The Research Collaboration Fund supports research collaboration among faculty and students working on interdisciplinary research topics, such as water, neuroscience, genomics, digital humanities, or climate change.
 Example uses of funding include organization of workshops, seminars, application of collaborative technologies, retreats and development of online resources.
 Each collaboration should engage a large group of faculty (normally 10 or more), representing at least two schools at USC.
 Funding can be for up to three years, with the possibility of competitive renewal thereafter.

 The aim of these awards is not to fund specific research projects, but rather to support teams of faculty who aim to establish or foster a community of scholars at USC organized around a broad topic of shared interest.
 The awards fund the activities that help to develop this collaborative group.
 These activities should lay the groundwork for members of the collaborative group to create new research projects, and should contribute to strengthening the individual research programs of its members.

 Awards under this program are made through a competitive process, based on proposals submitted by a lead faculty investigator along with at least one additional investigator holding a primary faculty appointment in a different school than the lead investigator.

 Proposal Deadline: February 13, 2015, 5:00 pm

 Submit your proposal application utilizing the new Office of Research application submission and reporting portal.

 Go to USC Application Portal to log in (or create an account for yourself), using your USC email address.

 Important: You may experience problems with the online application if using the browser Internet Explorer.
 If you experience problems, it is advisable to access the application system through a different browser, such as Mozilla Firefox or Google Chrome.

-For questions regarding the proposal submission process, please contact Dr. Silvia da Costa in the Office of Research (firstname.lastname@example.org or 213-740-6709).
+For questions regarding the proposal submission process, please contact the Office of Research at (firstname.lastname@example.org or 213-740-6709).